Irisfee/zhaoyufei/content/authors/admin/_index.md

 title: Yufei Zhao
 ---

 I am a PhD candidate in Cognitive Neuroscience at University of Oregon.
-My research work is focused on using multivariate pattern analysis to explain the cognitive mechanism underlying human episodic memory and using machine learning techniques to predict human memory behavior.
+My research work is focused on using human fMRI to explain the cognitive mechanism underlying human episodic memory and using machine learning techniques to predict human memory behavior.